mickoyer/rridemo/README.md

 Form validation only validates whether there is null input.
 It should also check for valid email addresses and website addresses.

-Create and use a database model.
+setup a database (MySQL) and convert to use a database model.

-Save text file in CSV format.
+Text files are saved in CSV format but should be more selective with the text elements.

+Note: the form fields are pre-filled to make testing easier.
+Edit the index.php file to remove the pre-filled fields.